SoftwareAG/c8y-docs/content/protocol-integration/lora-actility-bundle/overview.md

 {{< product-c8y-iot >}} can interface with LoRa devices through Actility's ThingPark Wireless, Enterprise or Community edition.
 You can:

-* Provision and deprovision LoRa devices easily using the {{< product-c8y-iot >}} Device Management.
+* Provision and deprovision LoRa devices easily using the {{< product-c8y-iot >}} Device management application.
 No interaction in the ThingPark user interface is required.
 * Decode upstream payload packets using a web-based user interface.
 * Debug and postprocess raw device data through {{< product-c8y-iot >}} events.
 * Send downstream data to the device using {{< product-c8y-iot >}} operations.